-The line supply voltage applied to the control gear should be as close to rated nominal as possible.
+Supply line voltage to conventional magnetic ballast control gear should be as close to the rated nominal value as possible.
 Lamps will start and operate at 10% below rated supply voltage but this should not be considered as a normal operating condition.
 In order to maximise lamp survival, lumen maintenance and colour uniformity, supply voltage and rated ballast voltage should be within $\pm 3\%$.
 Supply variations of $\pm 5\%$ are permissible for short periods only.
 Where supply voltage variation is likely to occur the use of electronic control gear should be considered as this type of equipment is normally designed to function correctly for a voltage range of 200-240V.